Here’s What You Should Do If Your Pool Has Calcium Buildup

 Having your very own swimming pool provides you with numerous benefits, but it’s not all fun and games.
 To maximize your investment and avoid wasting money, you also have to take good care of your pool and ensure that it will endure and stay beautiful for many years.
 This involves doing regular pool tile cleaning and ensuring that your pool is always free of algae and debris-free.
 You also have to inspect and maintain the pool pump, filters, heaters, and other equipment functional and efficient.

 Another thing that you must do is check for calcium buildup and remove it if you find any.
-Calcium deposits are some of the biggest enemies of swimming pools since they can lead to a wide range of problems that can be difficult and expensive to fix.
-Read on to learn more about how to deal with calcium buildup:
+Calcium deposits are some of the biggest enemies of pool surfaces, especially in plastered pools, since they can lead to a wide range of problems that are both difficult and expensive to fix.
+Calcium nodules, for example, can form on the surface and are often confused with regular stains but are a sign of underlying issues, such as bond failure between the plaster and the substrate.

 What Causes Calcium to Build Up on Pool Tiles?

 It’s easy to believe your pool is free from calcium buildup if you regularly hire pool tile cleaning service providers.
 But, while regular cleaning is undoubtedly necessary, it’s not the only factor that affects the buildup of calcium deposits.
-The main culprit behind this problem is hard water, which is present in many parts of the country and can leave a thick layer of calcium on your pool tiles over time.
-Chemical imbalances in the pool water can also contribute to water hardness and increase the risk of calcium buildup.
+The main culprit behind this problem is high calcium content in hard water, which is present in many parts of the country and can leave a thick layer of calcium on your pool surfaces over time.
+Chemical imbalances in the pool water can also contribute to rising calcium levels, further increasing the risk of scale formation and stubborn calcium spots.

 Signs That Your Pool Has Calcium Buildup